hapax/hapax.github.io/assets/alien-maths.md

 like to be a bat.
 These are in principle discoverable by neuroscience, but not by field biology.
-That said, there is probably a gestalt aspect to be *operating the interface* which understanding all its parts does not give.
+That said, there is probably a gestalt aspect to *operating the interface* which understanding all its parts does not give.
 This is, roughly speaking, the distinction between ["knowing how" and "knowing that"](https://plato.stanford.edu/entries/knowledge-how/),